sanadhis/ADA-2017/project/README.md

 The project's main goal is to prove how society reacts to songs' quality over time.
 We expect to see the challenges of music industry towards time.

 # Research questions
-Our question is decomposed into 3 blocks of questions:
+Our questions are decomposed into 3 blocks of questions:
-## Question Block 1
+## Question Block 1: What could make songs popular

 ### Q1.1 What is the characteristic/metrics of popular songs?